 - People Directory: Searches members of the workplace.

-In addition to these primary locations, search is also implemented in other locations to make publishing, configuring, and managing the workplace easier.
-For example, adding Related Content involves using search to find the content to relate to, and adding links in the WYSIWYG allows you to search your workplace for content to link to.
+In addition to these primary locations, search is also implemented in other locations to make publishing, configuring, and managing your digital workplace easier.
+For example, adding Related Content involves searching to find the content to relate to, and adding links in the WYSIWYG allows you to search your workplace for content to link.

-After entering text in a search box, a list of ten matches will be displayed.
-These results can contain a list of relevant of people and content, any of which can be navigated to by clicking the item.
-The quick search results list provides links to "View All People" and "View all results".
-Selecting either of these items will provide navigation to the search results page filtered either people or content.
+After entering a query in a search box, a list of up to ten matches will appear.
+These results can contain a list of relevant people and content, any of which can be navigated to by clicking the item.
+The quick search results list provides links to "View All People" and "View all results."
+Selecting either of these items will provide navigation to the search results page, filtered by people or content, respectively.

-If none of the quick search results are desired, you can press enter (if the search box is active) to navigate to a more extensive search results page.
+If none of the quick search results match what you are looking for, press enter (if the search box is active) to go to the search results page.

 Search results page

 After entering your search query, you can press enter to navigate to the search results page, also known as the advanced search page.
 This page contains many additional features that can help you narrow down your search results.

 Click the Advanced Filter button (+ Add Filter button if a filter is already applied) provides the following filter options:

 - Content type: Filter results to only show blogs, documents, events, forum topics, microblog posts, pages, people, spaces, or wiki articles.
 You can select multiple content type filters.

 - Author: Filter results to show content created or updated by a single author.
 Only a single Author filter can be applied to search results.
 Adding an additional Author filter will replace the existing one.